TomGiaco/Simple-Interpreter/README.md

    - This binary integer increases monotonously from one row to the next.

 ## How to run it?
-"python3 table.py your_file.txt" where your file should have the preceding commands.
-I put some examples files in folder "input".
+`python3 table.py your_file.txt` where your file should have the preceding commands.
+I put some examples files in folder `input_example`.